AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-express-checkout.md

    >
    >This feature must be enabled for the merchant account through PayPal technical support.

-1. (Optional) Set the **Billing Agreement Signup** to allow customers to sign a [billing agreement](paypal-billing-agreements.md) with your store in the PayPal payment system when there are no active billing agreements available in the customer account:
+1. (Optional) Set the **[!UICONTROL Billing Agreement Signup]** to allow customers to sign a [billing agreement](paypal-billing-agreements.md) with your store in the PayPal payment system when there are no active billing agreements available in the customer account:

    - `Auto` - The customer can either sign a billing agreement during the Express Checkout flow or use another method of payment.
    - `Ask Customer` - The customer can decide whether to sign a billing agreement during the Express Checkout flow.